stakater/kubestackplus-docs/content/for-developers/scale-your-application.md

 # autoscale your application

-Autoscaling is a process of scaling up/down where pods are increased/decreased in order to distribute load between them if the load on the pods gets greater/less then the defined threshold.
+Autoscaling is a process of scaling up/down where pods are increased/decreased in order to distribute load between them if the load on the pods gets greater/less than the defined threshold.
 Application Autoscaling can be done using `HorizontalPodAutoscaler` which is defined by Kubernetes API `autoscaling/v1` or `autoscaling/v2beta2`

 ## Prerequisites